Agile ain’t no religion

 Does this mean that we no longer believe in agile?
 Not at all.
 We absolutely believe that agile is a valuable methodology for corporate executives.
 It provides challenge to traditional thinking, and tools for doing things differently.
 But it is not a religion.

-Our advice for executives is to consider two things when considering whether to adopt agile methodologies: What the organisation’s motivations are for considering agile, and what mix of agile tools, ceremonies and organisational change achieve their objectives.
+Our advice for executives is to consider three things when considering whether to adopt agile methodologies.

-1. What are the organisation’s motivations for considering agile?
+2. What are the organisation’s motivations for considering agile?

 Connecting strategy to change